-Teaching Interests: Renaissance Italy, Early Modern Europe, the Mediterranean, Ritual and Ceremony
+Teaching Interests: Renaissance Italy, Early Modern Europe, the Mediterranean, Medieval Europe

-Current Project: Violence and the Vacant See in Early Modern Rome (manuscript in preparation)
+Current Project: Gaming and Sociability in Early Modern Italy

 Select Honors and Grants: